 Taking a Holistic View

-Companies that understand this have the opportunity of a competitive edge.
+Companies that understand this have a competitive edge.
 They can gain efficiencies and become more agile in the face of market changes.
-Most importantly, they can become more innovative, by fostering a culture where change is more readily accepted and more successfully introduced.
+Most importantly, they can become more innovative by fostering a culture where change is more readily accepted and more successfully introduced.